shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

-- maybe can't say that the anchor is the lowest, highest, and middle note of the tonescape yet, or that there are three of the anchor and two of every other note, because octave equivalence doesn't happen until lesson 17.
+- maybe can't say that the anchor is the lowest, highest, and middle note of the tonescape yet, or that there are three of the anchor and two of every other note, because octave equivalence doesn't happen until level 17.
   - but then, i also talk about the notes disappearing one by one at the end of the tonescape.
 And it's not as though we won't have already played on multi-octave keyboards for a while by this point... so I'll leave it in there and see what happens.